AbdulMoqeet/abdulmoqeet.github.io/index.md

 # News!

 * A paper accepted in TPAMI on adversarial defense.
 [Mar'20]
+* Five papers accepted at CVPR'20 (2 orals).
+Congratulations to Muzammal, Jathushan, Yaxing, Waqas and Haris.
+[Mar'20]
+* A paper accepted in ACM Computing Surveys.
+[Mar'20]
 * Our paper won the best student paper award at ICPRAM'20.
 Congratulations to Sameera.
-[Feb'20]
-* Five papers accepted at CVPR'20 (2 orals).
-Congratulations to Muzammal, Jathushan, Yaxing, Waqas and Haris.
 [Feb'20]
 * Paper accepted in IJCV.
 Congratulations to Sameera!
 [Dec'19]
 * Our papers on fine-grained recognition and zero-shot detection are accepted in AAAI'20, New York.
 [Nov'19]
 * Two papers accepted in NeurIPS'19, Vancouver.
 Congratulations to Jathushan and Muzammal!
 [Sep'19]